 - Egeria – produces dark green lance-like leaves in whorls that become dense near the tips

-- Elodea – multi-branched perennial with dark green blade-like leaves and white, waxy flowers that float across the water, perfect for preventing algae
+- Elodea – Elodea is a multi-branched perennial with dark green blade-like leaves and white, waxy flowers that float across the water, perfect for preventing algae

-- Parrotfeather – submerged perennial plant usually grown in shallow water, has gray-green thickly bunched and frilly divisions for a feather-like appearance
+- Parrotfeather – Parrotfeather is a submerged perennial plant usually grown in shallow water, has gray-green thickly bunched and frilly divisions for a feather-like appearance

-- Water Stargrass – grass-like with thin branching dark-green stems that can grow up to 6 feet and forms floating colonies, bright yellow flowers
+- Water Stargrass – grass-like with thin branching dark-green stems that can grow up to 6 feet (2 m.) and forms floating colonies, bright yellow flowers

-- Cabomba – subtropical plant with bright green fan-like leaves and lovely white flower on the water’s surface
+- Cabomba – Cabomba is a subtropical plant with bright green fan-like leaves and lovely white flowers on the water’s surface

 How to Plant Submerged Plants

-One bunch of submersed water plants per one square foot of water surface will keep the water clean and oxygenated whenever these oxygenating pond plants are added to a water garden.
-They are generally placed in pots and positioned in shallow water or placed one to two feet below the water surface.
+One bunch of submersed water plants per one square foot (929 sq. cm.) of water surface will keep the water clean and oxygenated whenever these oxygenating pond plants are added to a water garden.
+They are generally placed in pots and positioned in shallow water or placed 1 to 2 feet (31-61 cm.) below the water surface.